smallorange/linux/Documentation/userspace-api/media/mediactl/media-types.rst

     *  -  ``MEDIA_LNK_FL_LINK_TYPE``
        -  This is a bitmask that defines the type of the link.
-Currently, two types of links are supported:
+Currently, three types of links are supported:

 	  .. _MEDIA-LNK-FL-DATA-LINK: